ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 | Control checksum coverage | Yes   | Yes    | Yes   | Yes      | None    |
 | Use a certain network interface type | Yes | Yes | Yes | Yes  | None    |
 | Application Intents    | No       | No     | No    | No       | Intend  |

-\[List individual Intents?
-Reformulate some of them as preferences?]

 ## Specifying and Querying Parameters {#appendix-specify-query-params}